varunrandery/coder/README.md

 - "/session": view current-conversation token consumption.
 - "/model info": to view current model info.
 - "/model switch <model-name>" to change the current model.
+- "/write [-code] <file-path>": write the previous response to a file.
+Use -code to write the first code block only.
 - "/exit": exit the program.
 ```